moov-io/watchman/docs/performance.md

 accuracy at the cost of higher memory usage.
 This upfront work ensures that searches are faster by reducing the need for on-the-fly processing, though it does introduce some memory overhead due to `libpostal`’s requirements.

-> The libpostal library can take 2GB of memory to run.
-Make sure Watchman has enough memory to support your load ontop of libpostal's requirements.
-Make sure to [configure the Postal Pool](/watchman/config/#postalpool) to your needs.
+> The libpostal library can use ~2GB of memory to load into memory.
+Run Watchman with enough memory to support your load ontop of libpostal's requirements.
+[Configure the Postal Pool](/watchman/config/#postalpool) to your needs.

 Watchman operates entirely with **in-memory lists**, storing all sanction data in memory without disk persistence.
 This eliminates I/O bottlenecks, enabling rapid search operations.
 The trade-off is that data is reloaded on restart, but this ensures freshness and avoids stale data slowing down queries.
 Combined with a high-performance search implementation using the